 The Product Catalog workspace displays a list of standard assets that can be requested by users.
-This workspace is typically managed by the Procurement Manager role, though it can be accessed by the Asset Administrator and Asset Manager user roles as well.
+The Procurement Manager user role typically manages this workspace, though Asset Administrator and Asset Manager roles can access it as well.

 Although users can request items that aren't in the Product Catalog, this is typically a longer process with additional steps.
 Items in the Product Catalog have agreed costs from selected, approved vendors, which means that if an item needs to be purchased because it's not in stock, much of the procurement process can be bypassed.

 Catalog items are standard hardware, software, and consumables (or bundles of those items).
 A bundle can be any grouping of items currently available from the Product Catalog list view.
-Bundles are useful for streamlining the request process if certain items are generally purchased together—pricing is the summation of all items found within the bundle.
-Currently, a bundle can only support one of each catalog item shown in the catalog list view, so you cannot create one bundle with two of the same monitor defined in the list view, for example.
+Bundles are useful for streamlining the request process if certain items are generally purchased together—pricing is the sum of all items found within the bundle.
+Currently, a bundle can only support one of each catalog item shown in the catalog list view, so you cannot create one bundle with two of the same monitor, for example.

 1 – Product Catalog item, the template for the assets that are requested.

 2 – Individual asset records created after being requested from the Product Catalog.